run-x/opta-docs/content/en/tutorials/upgrading_eks.md

 ## Breaking Changes
 ### Outside of Opta
-Opta will provide warnings and documentation for upgrading all of our managed components, but you should make sure that none of the third party helm charts installed on your Kubernetes cluster have any version incompaibility either.
+Opta will provide warnings and documentation for upgrading all of our managed components, but you should make sure that none of the third party helm charts/kubernetes manifests you have installed on your Kubernetes cluster have any version incompatibility either.
+Please refer to this [Kubernetes API deprecation guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/) to change your code accordingly.

 ### 1.18 through 1.21
 No breaking changes or extra steps identified.
 You're good to go.